Linux Foundation Celebrates Microsoft's GitHub Acquisition - Slashdot

 And finally, Microsoft is like Apple here in that they have zero motivation right now to screw it up with ads and monetizing user data because they're not an advertising company and they have PLENTY of resources to turn the enterprise side of GitHub from a big loss into a multi-billion dollar business.

-GitHub only has themselves to blame (Score:4, Interesting)
+GitHub only has themselves to blame (Score:5, Interesting)

 Their finances were out of control.
 By Ars Technica's reasonable estimates, they had blown through the majority of the funds they'd already raised, and a lot of it had to do with them blowing insane amounts of money on employee compensation.
 Plus, they weren't doing nearly enough to sell, sell, sell their enterprise packages to make up for the fact that their whole public site is damn near a loss leader for that line of business.